 3. Avoiding most forms of physical contact

-If you find yourself distancing yourself from people who like to display their affection by means of physical contact, you might want to introspect.
+If you find yourself distancing yourself from people who display their affection through physical touch, you might want to introspect.
 Do reassuring touches bother you?
 Do you feel awkward when your partner or a romantic prospect is physically affectionate toward you?
 Does your attitude toward physical contact get in the way of your ability to form wholesome relationships?

 Related Reading: How To Trust Someone Again After They Hurt You – Expert Advice

 There is no correct answer to this question, but our best guess would be to do it cautiously.
-If you’ve already figured that they have a fear of intimacy, let them be aware of your fondness but do not try to cozy up to them too much.
-Although you’re trying to make them feel loved and comfortable, it might work in the opposite manner and drive them away, further.
+If you’ve already figured that they have a fear of intimate connections, let them be aware of your fondness but do not try to cozy up to them too much.
+Although you’re trying to make them feel loved and comfortable, it might have the opposite effect and drive them further away.

 In this case, having a romantic relationship can be challenging (they might be serial daters).
 What you have to remember is, they’re not doing it intentionally.
 If romantic relationships scare your partner, remind them every day that your love is unconditional.
 When you want to cuddle, make sure you ask for their permission.
 Do not startle them with over-emotional conversations and sudden physical contact.
 Treat them with respect and do not go about talking about their fear with people they are not comfortable with.